MinkiShin/minkishin.github.io/_pages/about.md

 I want to take on new challenges with colleagues with new perspectives in a vibrant community.
 <br/>

-I enjoy playing basketball, watching movies, and listening to music.
+I enjoy playing basketball, solving Rubik's Cubes, and listening to music.
 I love exploring the world of painting, designing issues as editor of a school magazine, and interacting with my community friends.
 <br/>

 <img src='/images/Portfolio3.jpg'><br/>